Divya-Solanke/data_analysis_dashboard/README.md

 2]Bar Chart
 •	A Bar Chart is used to compare values between different categories using rectangular bars.
-•	A bar chart is used to compare sales and profit across different categories and regions.
-•	It helps in identifying the best and worst performing segments of the business, making it easier to analyse trends and support decision-making.
 	  Main Purpose:
 1. Easy Comparison
 2. Clear Visualization